material-components/material-components-ios/components/HeaderStackView/README.md

 title:  "Header Stack View"
 layout: detail
 section: documentation
-excerpt: "The Header Stack View component is a view that coordinates the layout of two vertically-stacked bar views."
+excerpt: "The Header Stack View component is a view that coordinates the layout of two vertically stacked bar views."
 ---
 # Header Stack View

 ![Header Stack View](docs/assets/headerstackview_screenshot.png)
 <!--{: .ios-screenshot .right }-->

-The Header Stack View component is a view that coordinates the layout of two vertically-stacked bar views.
+The Header Stack View component is a view that coordinates the layout of two vertically stacked bar views.
 <!--{: .intro }-->